Skip to site navigation Skip to main content Skip to footer site map

 PTSD may develop as a result of traumatic events.
 Treatment works and can help you deal with PTSD symptoms.

-Coping with Depression
+Coping with depression

-Depression can interfere with relationships, work and the ability to get through the day and it can affect Veterans from all walks of life.
+Depression can interfere with relationships, work, and the ability to get through the day, and it can affect Veterans from all walks of life.
 Treatment works and can help you deal with depression symptoms.

-Feeling on Edge
+Feeling on edge

-Hypervigilance — feeling like you’re constantly on guard — is a common response to a frightening, traumatic, or life-threatening experience, but it doesn’t have to interfere with your relationships, work, physical health, or ability to get through the day.
+Hypervigilance—feeling like you’re constantly on guard—is a common response to a frightening, traumatic, or life-threatening experience, but it doesn’t have to interfere with your relationships, work, physical health, or ability to get through the day.

-Additional Resources
+Additional resources

 Vet Center logo